dceoy/deltw/README.md

 3. Delete archived tweets in your Twitter archive from Twitter.

     ```sh
-    $ deltw --credentials tw_credentials.yml /path/to/tweet_archive.zip
+    $ deltw --credentials tw_credentials.yml --archive /path/to/tweet_archive.zip
     ```

-Run `deltw --help` for more information about options
+Run `deltw --help` for more information about options.